top of page

 Leverage In Trading

-A disciplined trader uses leverage conservatively, ensuring that no single trade can cause material damage to the account.
+A disciplined trader uses leverage conservatively.
+They ensure that no single trade can cause material damage to their account.
 Leverage should support execution — not compensate for poor strategy.

 The Fundamental Forces That Drive Currency Markets